CONTENT WARNING

 Context

 In 1716 Spotswood led an expedition across the Blue Ridge Mountains and into the Shenandoah Valley.
-He claimed the land for the King of England, which was eventually used as a buffer against Indigenous Peoples and white settlers during the 1730s.
-Spotswood also used land grants in the Shenandoah Valley to persuade Europeans to immigrate to Virginia, and he established a settlement of German colonists on the Piedmont region frontier that became known as Germanna.
+He claimed the land for the King of England, and intended it to be a buffer between Indigenous peoples and white settlers who lived further east.
+Spotswood used land grants in the Shenandoah Valley to persuade Europeans to immigrate to Virginia, and he established a settlement of German colonists on the Piedmont region frontier that became known as Germanna.

 As the result of his unstable relationship with the Governor's Council and the House of Burgesses, Spotswood was replaced in 1722 by Hugh Drysdale.
-Among his political achievements, Spotswood left behind an architectural influence, having introduced the Georgian style to portray wealth and power when he designed the Governor's Palace and rebuilt the College of William and Mary.
+In addition to his political achievements, Spotswood influenced architecture.
+He introduced the Georgian style in his design of the Governor's Palace and when he commissioned the rebuilding of the College of William and Mary.
 Alexander Spotswood served as deputy postmaster general for North America from 1730 until his death in 1740.

 Citation: Alexander Spotswood oil on canvas painting by Charles Bridges, 1736, State Art Collection, Library of Virginia.